 Harvest is one of the most fulfilling times for home marijuana growers.
 After many weeks and months of caring for their plants, ensuring that they have the proper environment, lighting, nutrients and temperature, you finally get to reap the reward.
 As you cut the branches and trim the leaves off of your big, juicy flowers, you finally start to take stock of how large your yield is going to be and how soon you will get to enjoy those buds.

 This article is all about the delicate and crucial step of drying and curing your buds.
+I will go over the simplest method of how to cure weed in a jar.
 With the proper materials, equipment, time and care, you can process top shelf weed at home.
 It takes careful attention, so make sure to follow each step outlined below and you will not be disappointed.

 Why Curing Is Essential For High Quality Cannabis